d-bl/GroundForge/docs/help/index.md

 ### Screencast

-Using a Binche ground, we have recorded the actions described in this tutorial.
+To see these features, and others, in action, we have recorded the editing of a Binche lace ground.
 The [screencast](https://github.com/d-bl/GroundForge/releases/download/2019-Q2/BK-31.mp4) (MP4, 35 MB, 1:47 min) follows the script below.
 Steps marked in bold are more advanced and can be skipped by novice users.